telehash/blockname/README.md

 * `jeremie.com` NS `208.68.163.251:53` => hint `*.jeremie.comd044a3fb0035`

+## Name Authority Hints `*+`

+> work-in-progress, very rough draft

+* Any OP_RETURN starting with `*+`
+* followed by 32 hex characters, representing a 16 byte value
+* is the root of a NA, half of a sha-256 digest of a sequence
+* subsequent binary OP_RETURNS have sequence# and 16 bytes of previous, and 16 of a txid
+* contains add, update, and revoke

 ## TLD Hints `*#`

 A TLD hint will match any query with the given root label and send a query to the DHT for that label.
 The hints start with a `*#` followed by the TLD label characters, then separated with a `.` from one or more hex characters of the node's location in the DHT and its IP:port.